Silk Culture in Ancient China

 Silk Culture in Ancient China-4

-Among them, the emperor's silk headdress included the following motifs: the sun, the moon, the stars and constellations, the mountains, the figure of the dragon, and other twelve types of images that were also combined in different colors, each corresponding to the emperor's own virtue.
+Among them, the emperor's silk headdress included the following motifs: the sun, the moon, the stars and constellations, the mountains, the figure of the , and other twelve types of images that were also combined in different colors, each corresponding to the emperor's own virtue.

 History & Culture